howerj/esp-idf/examples/pickle-shell/README.md

 - Separate out functionality and registering callbacks into different modules.
 - HTTP (Client and server, SSL)/OTA/MQTT/File-System/JSON/CDB
 - Add CDB as a component
+- Add commands for peripheral manipulation:
+  - GPIO mainly, maybe UART and i2c.
+- Document all of the new commands